Paroxysmisch/genome-assembly/dissertation/main.typ

 First, updated edge features are calculated identically to @symgatedgcn (@eq:edge_features).

-In contrast to the @gat architecture with a single shared attention mechanism, there are now two mechanisms, $a^"n"$ and $a^"e"$, which compute the attention coefficients for nodes and edges respectively ($a^"n", a^"e": RR^d times RR^d times RR^d -> RR$).
+In contrast to the @gat architecture with a single shared attention mechanism, there are now two mechanisms, $a^"n"$ and $a^"e"$, which compute the attention coefficients for nodes and edges respectively ($a^"n", a^"e": RR^D times RR^D times RR^D -> RR$).
 Each mechanism is implemented via separate, single-layer feed-forward neural networks.
 The attention coefficients are given as follows:
 $
   c_(i j)^"n" &= a^"n" (h_j^l || e_(j i)^l || h_i^l) \
   c_(i j)^"e" &= a^"e" (h_j^l || e_(j i)^l || h_i^l) \